chaoguo14/chaoguo14.github.io/_posts/2020-11-18-When-we-forget-to-use-zero-truncated-Poisson-model.md

 tags: statistics regression
 ---

-Poisson model (e.g. Poisso GLM) is often used to model count data.
+Poisson model (e.g. Poisson GLM) is often used to model count data.
 For example, the number of train arrivals for a given time period can be Poisson distributed.
 This is closely related to Poisson process.

 A Poisson variable $X$ can take values in $\{0, 1, 2, \cdots\}$.
 However, sometimes the zero's are censored.
 For example, the number of car accidents might be Poisson distributed.
 But, if a vehicle had zero accident, it might not get reported in the first place.
 We can only observe the non-zero outcomes.
 In such cases, Poisson is not the appropriate distribution to use.
 Instead, we should use zero-truncated Poisson distribution.
 As we will see later, misspecification will lead to incorrect parameter estimates, especially when it is very likely to observe zero.